GeoLiang90/final_mafia/README.md

 - Run make <br/>
 - Run ./server <br/>
 - Run ./client <br/> In 3 different clients.
 More clients can be included by simply changing the PLAYER_COUNT variable in our code.

+### Known Bugs:
+- Game doesn't completely end, but people do dominate.
+- Data corrupted from writing and reading through network sockets.